wmlogo022021

 • Sit in a basket.

-• Wear bunny ears for some of the shots.
+• Wear bunny ears or a floral crown for some of the shots.

 • Hold an Easter basket of colorful plastic eggs (with eggs also in the grass / photo background).